 Emergency services - If you have an emergency medical condition and get emergency services from an out-of-network provider or facility, the most the provider or facility may bill you is your plan's in-network cost-sharing amount (such as copayments and coinsurance).
-You can't be balance billed for these emergency services.
-This includes services you may get after you're in stable condition, unless you give written consent and give up your protections not to be balanced billed for these post-stabilization services.
+You can't be balance-billed for these emergency services.
+This includes services you may get after you're in stable condition, unless you give written consent and give up your protections not to be balanced-billed for these post-stabilization services.

-Certain services at an in-network hospital or ambulatory surgical center - When you get services from an in-network hospital or ambulatory surgical center, certain providers there may be out-of-network.
-In these cases, the most those providers may bill you is your plan's in-network cost-sharing amount.
+Certain services at an in-network hospital or ambulatory surgical center - When you get services from an innetwork hospital or ambulatory surgical center, certain providers may be out-of-network.
+In these cases, the most these providers may bill you is your plan's in-network cost-sharing amount.
 This applies to emergency medicine, anesthesia, pathology, radiology, laboratory, neonatology, assistant surgeon, hospitalist, or intensivist services.
-These providers can't balance bill you and may not ask you to give up your protections not to be balance billed.

-If you get other services at these in-network facilities, out-of-network providers can't balance bill you, unless you give written consent and give up your protections.
+These providers can't balance-bill you and may not ask you to give up your protections not to be balance billed.
+If you get other services at these in-network facilities, outof-network providers cannot balance-bill you, unless you give written consent and give up your protections.

 You're never required to give up your protections from balance billing.
-You also aren't required to get care out-of-network.
+You also aren't required to get care outof-network.
 You can choose a provider or facility in your plan's network.